nfdi4objects/n4o-graph-importer/README.md

 #### DELETE /collection/:id

 Unregister a collection and remove it from the triple store and staging area.
 This implies [DELETE /collection/:id/remove](#delete-collectionidremove).

+#### GET /collection/:id/stage/

+List and get files of the stage directory of a collection.

 #### POST /collection/:id/receive